 Often a WACC (Weighted Average Cost of Capital) is used.
 Regulators can distinguish between nominal or real and before and after taxation as well as a "Vanilla" WACC.
 For electricity network regulation, the most popular approach is to use a nominal WACC before taxation.
 In the gas sector, the nominal WACC before taxation approach is popular as well, however, the real weighted average cost of capital before taxation is also frequently used.
-In general, WACC can be expressed by the following components:
+In general, the WACC can be expressed by the following components:

 - Risk-free rate: There are only marginal differences in the individual regulatory systems concerning evaluation of the risk-free rate.
-Most regulators evaluate the risk-free rate on the basis of government bonds interest rates and in most cases they use the same methodology for all network operators.
-The most frequently used bonds have maturities of ten years, but also five-year bonds appear and there is a high usage of historical averages, however, without conformity regarding the years of these averages. - Debt premiums: The evaluation of the values differs from regulator to regulator.
+Most regulators evaluate the riskfree rate on the basis of government bonds interest rates and in most cases, they use the same methodology for all network operators.
+The most frequently used bonds have maturities of 10 years, but also 5-year bonds appear and there is a high usage of historical averages, however, without conformity regarding the years of these averages. - Debt premiums: The evaluation of the values differs from regulator to regulator.
 They are usually estimated on the basis of market analysis provided by external experts and internal comparative analysis conducted by the regulators, but some of them also use country ratings.
-Most regulators add them to the real risk-free rate and the survey shows that for the majority of the countries surveyed, the real cost of debt was evaluated between 2016 and 2019. - Market risk premium: This is also based on market analysis or reports prepared by expert groups and is evaluated between 2016 and 2018. - Capital gearing: This is based on market analysis or reports prepared by expert groups.
-Concerning the year of evaluation of the gearing ratio most regulators apply years between 2016 and 2018. - Taxes: This is mostly defined by law and evaluated between 2016 and 2018. - Beta values: The majority of regulators evaluate beta values by using external and internal market analysis.
-The most frequently applied approach in the calculation is to use a formula that includes tax.
+Most regulators add them to the real risk-free rate.
+The survey shows that for the majority of the countries surveyed, the real cost of debt was evaluated between 2015 and 2019.